benchristel/sindarin/preface.md

 In the years that followed, more of Tolkien's unpublished notes came to light, and some of them proved that a lot of words and grammar used in the movies were inaccurate.
-For instance, movie phrases such as [.s.salo le hannon] ("thank you") and [.s.salo hennaid] ("thanks"), are now widely regarded as incorrect (or at least unsupported by evidence from Tolkien's own writings).
+For instance, movie phrases such as [.s le hannon] ("thank you") and [.s hennaid] ("thanks"), are now widely regarded as incorrect (or at least unsupported by evidence from Tolkien's own writings).
-Nevertheless, you can still find Tolkien fans on the Web using [.s.salo le hannon] to mean "thank you", because there is simply no better alternative.
+Nevertheless, you can still find Tolkien fans on the Web using [.s le hannon] to mean "thank you", because there is simply no better alternative.

 The upshot of all of this is that learning proper Tolkien-Sindarin